-There can be several causes to opioid use disorder.
-Various factors like genetic, psychological, social and environmental factors can all impact how taking opioid affects your body and behavior.
+There can be several causes of opioid use disorder.
+Various factors like genetic, psychological, social, and environmental factors can all impact how taking opioids affects your body and behavior.
 For certain people taking opioids has a different and stronger impact that can lead to opioid use disorder that it may not have on others.

 Symptoms of opioid use disorder can include:

 - Reduced sex drive

 - Shallow breathing or slurred speech

 If you are taking opioids solely under appropriate medical supervision, an individual does not meet this criterion.
 Opioid withdrawal causes brief, but severe, episodes of depression that can lead to suicide attempts and completed suicide.
 Accidental opioid overdose is common, and should not be mistaken for a suicide attempt.
 Opioid use disorder can include periods of opioid intoxication and symptoms of withdrawal.

 A. Recent use of an opioid.

 B. Clinically significant problematic behavioral or psychological changes (e.g., initial euphoria followed by apathy, dysphoria, psychomotor agitation or retardation, impaired judgment) that developed during, or shortly after, opioid use.

 C. Pupillary contrition (or pupillary dilation due to anoxia from severe overdose) and one (or more) of the following signs or symptoms developing during, or shortly after, opioid use: